Ute 100

 Crew & Pacing

 Ultra running is a community sport and we encourage crew and pacers!
-100 mile runners can have a pacer beginning on the second loop.
-50 mile runners can have a pacer beginning at approximately mile 30 at the Hazardous Aid Station.
-All aid stations are crew accessible and pacers can join their runner at any of these points.
+100 mile runners can have a pacer beginning at approximately mile 32 at the Geyser Pass Aid Station.
+With the limited crew parking along the 50 mile course, 50 mile runners can have a pacer beginning as early as the second pass through the Upper Porcupine Aid Station at approximately mile 15.
+Although the Geyser Pass Aid Station is not crew accessible, 50 mile runners can pick up at pacer at this location, but will have to park about 1/4 mile from the actual aid station location.
+More details will be provided during the pre-race meeting.
+Pacers can join their runner at any of the crew accessible aid stations.
 All pacers will have to sign a waiver before beginning pacing duties.
-Waivers will be available at all aid stations and the start/finish line.
+Waivers will be available at all crew accessible aid stations and the start/finish line.

 Crew Accessible Aid Stations

-All aid stations are crew accessible and most are easily accessible by 2WD and low clearance vehicles.
-Please refer to the Google Map for all aid station locations, directions and details.
+All crew accessible aid stations are accessible by 2WD and low clearance vehicles.
+Please refer to the map below for all aid station locations, directions and details.

 Upper Porcupine Aid Station is approximately 30 minutes from the start/finish line.
-There is plenty of parking in the dispersed campsites just before the aid station.
-This is one of the most scenic aid stations and is a must see by crew!
-4WD and higher clearance is recommended.
+There is plenty of parking at this location.
+This is a very scenic aid stations and is a must see by crew!
+4WD and higher clearance is recommended but not necessary.

-Hazardous Aid Station is located off of the Warner Lake Road.
-The dirt road to the aid station is narrow and washboarded but easily accessible.
+Dark Canyon Aid Station is located off of Dark Canyon Road via Geyser Pass Road.
+The scenic dirt road to the aid station is very accessible by all vehicles.

-Geyser Aid Station is the furthest aid station and is approximately a 55 minute drive from the start/finish line.
-Geyser Pass Road is a well maintained 2WD dirt road.
-The views of the surrounding mountains are amazing 10,500′.
+South Mountain Aid Station is the furthest aid station from the start/finish line.
+Geyser Pass Road and La Sal Pass Road are well maintained 2WD dirt road.
+There is a small river crossing, but passable by 2WD/low clearance vehicles.
+The views of the surrounding mountains are amazing at 10,200′.

 Travel & Lodging